Yesterday we began to look at the Mexican artist Frida Kahlo.

 In The Broken Column (below) which was painted by Frida in 1944, the pain and suffering that was a constant theme in her work is graphically and dramatically illustrated.

 The association of the cloth to Christ’s loincloth and Kahlo’s wounds resembling those of Saint Sebastian could be a reaction to Frida’s relationship with her mother whom she described as kind, active and intelligent but also calculating, cruel and fanatically religious.
 Ref: http://www.theartstory.org/artist-kahlo-frida-artworks.htm)

-It is interesting to note that one of Frida Kahlo’s favourite artists was Pieter Bruegel the Elder, the Flemish painter we looked at some weeks back and whose focus on peasant life corresponded to her own interest in the Mexican people.
+It is interesting to note that one of Frida Kahlo’s favourite artists was Pieter Bruegel the Elder, the Flemish painter we looked at some weeks back and whose focus on peasant life corresponded to Frida's interest in the Mexican people.

 Frida Kahlo became a champion for women especially their suffering.
 In some cases she was seen as almost a cult figure.
 Her paintings, some of them too graphic to show in the Blog, expressed the pain suffered by women and for this she has become a role model for many people.
 Here she is painting from her hospital bed as she had to undergo many operations during her life following the serious injury she suffered in an accident when young.

 Frida Kahlo had her first solo exhibition in Mexico in 1953, shortly before her death in 1954 at the age of 47.
 However in 1984, Mexico declared her works a national cultural heritage, prohibiting their export from the country.
 Her paintings have broken records for Latin American art.
 In 1990 she became the first Latin American artist to break the one-million-dollar threshold when Diego and I was auctioned by Sotheby's for $1,430,000 and Roots (1943) reached US$5.6 million.

 Where to next with the Blog?
-We will stay close to Frida and look at the mural works of her husband Diego Rivera.
+We will stay close to Frida and look at the mural works created by her husband Diego Rivera.